Bone pain is often described as a deep or penetrating pain. It often is worse at night and when you move the affected limb.

 - if your pain changes with your activities

-- what other symptoms you may have
+- any other symptoms you may have

 - X-rays of the bone that hurts (to identify breaks, fractures, and abnormalities)